“What’s up all you party people?”

 This is what I say when I walk through the door after being out all day.
 I know my three kids are home and my family is waiting for me.
 It’s how I turn the page from one mental space to

-I’m a Vistage Chair and we had a speaker present in July named Steve Snyder who is a
+I attended a speaker presentation in July by Steve Snyder who is a

 meditation and personal empowerment expert.
 The topic of mindfulness and meditation